 Trains in Morocco are super cheap and cozy.
 They’re also a great way to see the Moroccan countryside in comfort.

-Their only downside is that they aren’t very fast except for the new high-speed train linking Tangier and Rabat.
+Their only downside is that they aren’t very fast except for the new high-speed train linking Tangier, Casablanca, and Rabat.
 That’s OK for me though since I love studying languages and long train rides in Morocco meant I had more time to study Moroccan Arabic.

 Trains in Morocco are very comfortable…

 In Morocco, it’s very easy to buy your train tickets in person directly at the train station.
 There is no need to try to buy them online ahead of time.